 Lewis embraced Dr. King’s spiritual call with a fervor that would determine the course of the rest of his life.
 A student activist in the vanguard of the Civil Rights Movement, Lewis was arrested and jailed for the first time during the Nashville lunch counter sit-ins in 1960.
 A front-line general during the 1961 Freedom Rides, he was repeatedly assaulted by angry, unrestrained mobs.

 Through never-before-seen interviews shot over 20 years, Lewis, a masterful storyteller, tells the gripping tale of his role in these history-making events.
 Other key interviewees include civil rights activists Andrew Young, C.T.
 Vivian, Juanita Abernathy and Bernard Lafayette, plus Lewis’ congressional colleagues Eleanor Holmes Norton, Nancy Pelosi, Harry Reid, Emanuel Cleaver and Amory Houghton.

 Once an activist pushing from the outside, Lewis, now 76 years old, has become a determined legislator making noise on the inside.
 Considered by many to be the conscience of Congress, with equal measures of modesty and forcefulness, Lewis strives to persuade D.C. powerbrokers to hear the voices of the unheard.
-He fights for those suffering from discrimination, poverty, poor education, police brutality, inaccessible healthcare and limitations on voter rights.
 Despite setbacks – and there have been many – John Lewis’ eyes remain on the prize.